10 Dentin-pulp complex development

 Dentinogenesis Imperfecta

-Mutation to the gene for type I leads to a condition called osteogenesis imperfecta, or brittle bone disease.
+Mutation to the gene for type I collagen leads to a condition called osteogenesis imperfecta, or brittle bone disease.
 About 50% of people with osteogenesis imperfecta have dentinogeneis imperfecta (type I).
 These individuals have the dentin sialophosphoprotein, but the defect in collagen leads to brittle dentin.

 histology of pulp